piyushsarkar-dev/My-next-js/README.md

 ## My-next-js

-An animated, typography-forward Next.js landing page with a personalized greeting.
+An animated, typography-forward Next.js landing page with a personalized greeting build with love and patience.

 ### Highlights